Natasha Allegri

-Natasha Allegri (born June 18, 1986) is an American animation creator, writer, storyboard artist, storyboard revisionist, and comic book artist.
-She is the creator of Cartoon Hangover's and Frederator Studios Bee and PuppyCat, and is also noted for her work as a storyboard revisionist and character designer for Cartoon Network's Adventure Time, for which she created the characters Fionna and Cake, genderswap versions of Finn & Jake.
+Natasha Allegri (born June 18, 1986) is an American animator, writer, storyboard artist, storyboard revisionist and comic book artist.
+She is the creator of Cartoon Hangover's and Frederator Studios' Bee and PuppyCat, and is also noted for her work as a storyboard revisionist and character designer for Cartoon Network's Adventure Time, for which she created the characters Fionna and Cake, genderswapped versions of Finn and Jake.

 Early life

-Born in June 1986, Allegri is the daughter of an Okinawan mother and a Bolivian father of French, Italian and Native Bolivian descent.
+Born in June 1986, Allegri is the daughter of a Native Okinawan mother and a Bolivian father of French, Italian and Native Bolivian descent.
+She watched anime and read manga and the Garfield comic strip.
+As a result, she gravitated toward comics rather than cartoons, as she saw it as "less work", although she later acknowledged that it is "just as much work".

 Allegri grew up in Inverness, Florida.
 In high school and college, she made comics about her life that she posted to LiveJournal, which is how she met Pendleton Ward.

 Adventure Time

 While in college at the University of Arizona in Tucson, her friend, and creator of Adventure Time, Pendleton Ward, contacted her about working on Adventure Time and she worked on the show for five seasons.
-While working on the show, Allegri began drawing gender-swapped web comics of the show's characters, including Fionna and Cake as her gender-swapped versions of Finn and Jake.
-Eventually, after being showcased on Frederator's popular Adventure Time tumblr, these characters were featured in full episodes of Adventure Time.
+To begin working on the show, she moved to California, and dropped out of college over her father's objections.
+While working on the show, Allegri began drawing gender-swapped web comics of the show's characters, including "Fionna and Cake" as her gender-swapped versions of Finn and Jake.
+Eventually, after being showcased on Frederator's popular Adventure Time tumblr, these characters were featured in full episodes of Adventure Time—debuting in the episode "Fionna and Cake".
 Since August 6, 2013, she has also written and illustrated Fionna and Cake comics for BOOM!
 Studios.
+Allegri also posted art of "Fionna the Human" and "Cake the Cat" online during the show's earliest seasons, while working as a storyboard artist.
+It was later developed into a series entitled Adventure Time: Fionna and Cake.

 Bee and PuppyCat

 Allegri created and produced her own animated short, Bee and PuppyCat, for Frederator Studios' YouTube channel Cartoon Hangover which was released on July 11, 2013.
-The episode introduces viewers to Bee, a recently unemployed young woman, and PuppyCat, a small and mysterious creature resembling both a dog and a cat.
+The episode introduces viewers to Bee, a recently unemployed youth, and PuppyCat, a small and mysterious creature resembling both a dog and a cat.
 Bee takes PuppyCat in and, in return, he helps her find strange temp work, in this case babysitting a giant fish named Wallace in Fishbowl Space.
 In response to the success of the short, Frederator launched a Kickstarter on October 14, 2013, to raise funds for a full season.
 The Kickstarter was successful, raising Frederator $872,133 toward the production of Bee and PuppyCat, the animated series.
-This exceeded their original goal of $600,000 and made them the 10th most funded Video and Film project to date.
+This exceeded their original goal of $600,000 and made them the 10th most crowdfunded Video and Film project to date.